MarinaXP/LegsDayProject-PlantsEdition/README.md

 # LegsDayProject-PlantsEdition
 _You can't soak up the sun by just rooting around..._

 Forget just leaving your plants stuck in one place!
 The Legs Day Project: Plant Edition is giving them the "stem-ina" to go find their own sunshine.
-No longer tied down by pots, these botanical beings are on the move, driven by a serious craving for light.
+The vision behind this project is to create self-sufficient plants capable of navigating their environment to find the best light exposure.

 ![Teasing screen](https://github.com/MarinaXP/LegsDayProject-PlantsEdition/blob/8695c3020c0e6a7ebcedbb1bd697e0167b86c355/screens/presentation_screen.png?raw=true)